The saying goes, “If you ask 10 people about your resume, and resume trends, and you will get 10 different opinions.”

 Should you be bold with your resume format to grab the attention of the recruiter?

-Here’s what recruiters are saying they do and don’t want to see when it comes to resumes:
+Here are a few resume tips based on recruiter preferences on what they DO and DO NOT want to see when it comes to resumes:

 The Resume Page Length Debate

 Most recruiters agree that two or three-page executive resumes are fine, but ONLY as long as the information is pertinent and not overly verbose.
 It’s also worth noting that a CareerBuilder survey revealed that 22% of recruiters will reject candidates if their resumes are longer than two pages.

 Most executives have developed a lot of skills and achievements, and they need space to articulate those to the reader.
 You can keep the one-pager for use as an executive bio sheet or for networking purposes.

 When it comes to resume page length, learn how to keep your resume “tight” by identifying fluffy content.

 Take this below sentence as an example:

 “Proactive executive who has excelled throughout the past 12 years, handling complex client projects and maximizing company resources.”